emqx/eip/active/0015-unified-authentication.md

 }
 ```

-The `PUT` body should be construsted according to the config schema.
+The `PUT` body should be constructed according to the config schemak

 For per-listener authentication chains, the APIs are mostly the same,
 as the ones for global instances, only the path is prefixed with `listener/listener-name`.